Looking for the perfect itinerary for a Puglia road trip? You are in the right place!

 The main area to explore in Bari is Bari Vecchia – Old Town Bari – a gorgeous maze of narrow alleys; whitewashed buildings with colorful blinds; small plazas; impressive churches – the Basilica of San Nicola and the Cathedral are both a must-see; and an impressive waterfront.
 Make sure to try the delicious focaccia barese while in town – it’s a delicious focaccia topped with tomatoes, oregano and the olive oil Puglia is famous for.
 And have an earthy portion of orecchiette pasta!

 In Bari, we stayed at B&B Murex, a lovely bed and breakfast in the heart of Bari Vecchia.
 You can book it here.

-Make sure to read my post The Best Things To Do In Bari.
+There’s a lot to see in Bari, so make sure to read my post The Best Things To Do In Bari.

 Days 3 and 4 Matera

 TOTAL DRIVING DISTANCE: 130 KM (80.7 MILES); AROUND TWO HOURS

 As you leave Bari, make your way to Castel del Monte, one of the most famous places to visit in Puglia and a UNESCO World Heritage Site.
 Built on top of a hill and immersed in the most scenic countryside, this castle was built in the 13th century by Emperor Frederick II and has a perfectly regular shape, thus being an incredible example of medieval military architecture.